HALLGARTEN WINES LTD.

 - Advising all staff to wash hands or use hand sanitizer on arrival from each visited location and regularly throughout the day.

 - Instructing employees to follow PHE guidance regarding self-isolation and where and if applicable to call NHS 111 or the equivalent.
-Encouraged to download the NHS Test and Trace app.
+Encouraged to download the NHS Test and Trace app and take regular lateral flow tests.

-We undertake to keep in contact with employees who are either working from home or furloughed in order to keep them updated with developments and to show an active interest in their well-being.
+We undertake to keep in contact with employees who are either working in a hybrid way, out at customers or in the office.
+Team meetings and regular informal check-ins are carried out in order to keep employees updated with developments and to show an active interest in their well-being.
 Employees are encouraged to use Employee Assistance Programme.

-In respect of vulnerable employees, those with underlying health conditions or employees over the age of 70 years, such people should remain at home until further notice, for their own protection.
+In respect of vulnerable employees, those with underlying health conditions or employees over the age of 70 years, such people should follow advice from a health professional.

 We continue to monitor developments daily.
 We will update this statement and guidance and undertake to notify any potentially affected personnel at the earliest opportunity in the event of any diagnosis, impact or changes.